zabbix-tools/libzbxpgsql/_docs/agent-keys.md

 * [Index item keys]({{ site.baseurl }}/agent-keys/indexes/) - Discover and
   monitor PostgreSQL Table indexes

-Most agent item keys are mapped directly to a PostgreSQL [Statistics Collector view](http://www.postgresql.org/docs/9.4/static/monitoring-stats.html) with the documentation copied loosely from the PostgreSQL manual with updates for context.
+A number of agent item keys map directly to a PostgreSQL [Statistics Collector view](http://www.postgresql.org/docs/9.4/static/monitoring-stats.html) with the documentation copied loosely from the PostgreSQL manual with updates for context.